Acellera/htmd/doc/source/tutorials/system-prep/01-protein.md

 show3d(solvated)
 ```

-{py:func}`~htmd.builder.solvate.solvate` wraps a TIP3P water box around the prepared molecule. `pad=10` adds 10 Å of water in every direction beyond the molecule's bounding box.
+{py:func}`~htmd.builder.solvate.solvate` wraps a pre-equilibrated water box around the prepared molecule.
+The actual water model that tLeap parameterizes those atoms with is whatever the `leaprc.water.*` entry in `ff` selects (default TIP3P via `leaprc.water.tip3p`). `pad=10` adds 10 Å of water in every direction beyond the molecule's bounding box.
 We keep the box small to keep the tutorial fast; for a production run you'd typically use a larger pad (15-20 Å) so that any local unfolding or large-scale motion can't reach across the periodic boundary and interact with the protein's own image.

 ## Step 5 - Build under AMBER